cturner0206/Project_2_Reseller_Performance_Report/README.md

 # Data Analysis and Building the Report

 ## Report Brainstorm
-Before creating the report, I thought about what kind of visuals and features I could add that would allow end users to easily understand the data and gain valuable insights from.
+Before creating the report, I thought about what kind of visuals and features I could add that would allow end users to gain valuable insights while also being easily understandable.
 I knew I wanted to include:
 - A Slicer between sales and quantity
 - YTD vs PYTD comparison
 - MoM comparison